lmurayire12/drive_prep/README.md

 ## Next Steps
 1. **Enhance UI/UX**: Improve visual design and animations.
 2. **Add More Tests and quizzes**: Expand the question bank for a more comprehensive learning experience.
-3. **Deploy on Play Store**: Publish the app for wider accessibility.
+3. **Deploy on Play Store**: Publish the app for wider accessibility and Users.

 ## Installation
 1. Clone the repository: